soo2002/invisible_Cloak/README.md

 # invisible_Cloak
-red colour will be invicible
+given ccolour will be invicible